scipy/scipy/doc/source/building/windows.rst

 one of the** `pre-built zip files`_ **and skip to the Installing OpenBLAS section below.**.
-However it is also likely that your version of Windows and the compiler you wish to use won't be compatible with what these prebuilt binaries produced with.
+However it is also likely that your version of Windows and the compiler you wish to use won't be compatible with what these prebuilt binaries produced.
 This is still one of the main pain points of building for Windows.
 That's why we will attempt to build our own OpenBLAS.

-We start by installing the MSYS2 platform which the OpenBLAS build will take place.
-First download the MSYS2 installer from `msysintaller`_ via choosing 32 or 64 bit.
-Make sure to install the correct architecture for the SciPy that you want to build (eg. 32 or 64 bit).
-If you are not sure which to use, proceed with 64bit.
-Please follow the installation instructions carefully especially step 6 of running the same command a few times until you get update all components.
+We start by installing the MSYS2 platform, on which the OpenBLAS build will take place.
+First, download the MSYS2 installer from `msysintaller`_ via choosing 32 or 64 bit.
+Make sure to install the correct architecture for the SciPy that you want to build (e.g., 32 or 64 bit).
+If you are not sure which one to use, proceed with 64bit.
+Please follow the installation instructions carefully, especially step 6 of running the same command a few times until you get update all components.

-Just to emphasize what is already mentioned in the instructions; occasionally during the updates the terminal might ask you to close the terminal but then might refuse to be closed and hang.
-If this happens you can kill it via Task Manager and continue with the instructions.
+Just to emphasize what is already mentioned in the instructions: occasionally, during the updates, the terminal might ask you to close the terminal but then might refuse to be closed and hang.
+If this happens, you can kill it via Task Manager and continue with the instructions.

 Now, next step is to install some more package bundles that we will need.
 Open a MSYS2 MinGW (64 or 32 bit) terminal and type the following depending on the